XdRiPOfficial/XDRIP_FORGE_OF_HONOR/README.md

 # XDRIP_FORGE_OF_HONOR
 Medals of Honor Elite XdRiP NFT Collection

-This is a smart contract written in Solidity for managing an NFT collection called "Medals of Honor Elite XdRiP".
+This is a smart contract written in Solidity for managing an NFT collection called "Medals of Honor".
 The NFTs are multi-tiered and extremely limited in supply.
 The contract interacts with the Binance Smart Chain (BSC).

 Features
     The contract uses OpenZeppelin libraries for ERC721 implementation, ownership management, and reentrancy guard.